TEEN DRIVER TRAINING PROGRAM

 Documents needed at the Department of Public Safety

-How long is the Teen Defensive Driving Course?
+How long is the Teen Driver's Education Course?

 At Champions Driving Schools, students will complete 32 hours of in-class instruction done in 2 hour blocks per day and 14 hours of in-car instruction broken down into 2 hour blocks (1 hour behind the wheel and 1 hour observing).
 Schedule your drive time with Champions Driving School.

-How much does the Teen Defensive Driving course cost?
+How much does the Teen Driver's Education class cost?

 We offer payment plans!
-Our teen drivers education course is state- required and consists of: 32 hours of classroom instruction, 7 hours of behind the wheel instruction, 7 hours of in-car observation for less than $500.00.
+Our teen drivers education course is state- required and consists of: 32 hours of classroom instruction, 7 hours of behind the wheel instruction, 7 hours of in-car observation for only $399.
 Schedule your teen for a Texas-approved course today.